tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 ---

  # TC and Overview

- You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of you homeland and
+You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland.
+You go by many names, alchemists, kobolds,